argoproj/argo-workflows/README.md

 * [How to configure your artifact repository](docs/configure-artifact-repository.md)

 ## Features
-* Incredibly easy to use UI
+* Easy to use UI
-* Server interface with REST API
 * Artifact support (S3, Artifactory, HTTP, Git, GCS, raw)
+* Workflow templating to store commonly used Workflows in the cluster
 * Archiving Workflows after executing for later access
-* Workflow templating to store commonly used Workflows in the cluster
 * Scheduled workflows
-* Event emission
-* Prometheus metrics
-* Multiple executors
-* Fine-tuned garbage collection
-* Automatically calculated resource usage per step
-* Pod Disruption Budget support
+* Server interface with REST API
 * DAG or Steps based declaration of workflows
 * Step level input & outputs (artifacts/parameters)
 * Loops